Tidy Data and Pivoting

 ylab("7-Day Viewership (millions)")

-Here is another bar plot displaying percentage increase in the number of viewers in millions within a 7-day window from the premiere episode to finale episode for the first 10 series, based on the tidy tibble ratings_tbl2.
+To investigate these questions, we might make a bar plot like the one below displaying percentage increase in the number of viewers in millions within a 7-day window from the premiere episode to finale episode for the first 10 series, using the tidy tibble ratings_tbl2.

 ratings_tbl2 %>% mutate(pct_change = (last - first)/first) %>%